AlexanderDotH/OpenLyricsClient/README.md

   Update Devbase Request-Class to interpret those Objects Update Devbase Request-Class to handle other encodings Use another library for web requests

+ Found new bug in the Lyriccollector
+ New Song found -> LyricCollector searches for song and finds -> Gets the wrong lyrics to the song(only accurs when song is not in the netease database, it gets an alternative)

+ How to fix?
+ Make search rules more strict to get the current lyrics more accurate

 Notes: